Applying for Federal Student Loans

 Student Loan Repayment

-The U.S. Department of Education announced a final extension of the payment pause until January 1, 2023.
+The U.S. Department of Education announced a final extension of the payment pause until the end of August 2023.

 Pearl River Community College is committed to keeping you updated with changes to the student loan program resulting from the COVID-19 pandemic.